denysord-ai/anthropic-template/README.md

 # OpenAI API Template

-A minimal Python starter template for the OpenAI API using [uv](https://docs.astral.sh/uv/) for dependency management.
+A minimal Python starter template for the Anthropic API using [uv](https://docs.astral.sh/uv/) for dependency management.

 ## Requirements